hilch/Pvi.py/docs/tutorial/simple1.md

 while True:
     pviConnection.doEvents() # must be cyclically called
 ```
 would do the same (and could sometimes be the simpler solution).
+But the loop started with 'start()' already contains a break condition that can be set by 'stop()'.

 Since life is not endless, our program should not run indefinitely and end cleanly.
 For this we create a monitoring function that calls the '.stop()' member of the Connection after a certain time.
 This ends the loop and ultimately the entire script.